 EDC Points of Contact

-Both Connecticut-based and out-of-state innovators (who become licensed to do business in Connecticut within 30 days of being selected to apply to Phase 2 of the Program) can apply, so long as they fulfill the eligibility criteria.
-Eligibility for consideration in Phase 2 requires that any project applying to the IES Program:
+Both Connecticut-based and out-of-state innovators (who become licensed to practice business in Connecticut) can apply, so long as they fulfill the following eligibility criteria:

 There is no limit to the number of projects that can be submitted to the IES Program, and each project application will be evaluated according to the Eligibility and Project Selection criteria.